 We have never had issue with predators with either pen.
 We once had some stray dogs that were wreaking havoc on our farm.
 They did try to dig under one of the pens but they were not successful.
 Our farm is mostly open pasture.
 We do not have woods surrounding us which I think helps with the predator issues.

-Movable Pens Benefit the Ground
+Chicken Tractors Benefit the Ground

 One of the main benefits of movable pens for raising pastured chickens is what it does for your land.
 When the grass is growing, the difference is obvious.
 The areas where the chicken tractor has been is greener and lusher than the other areas.